-"This is best made with day-old rice.
-I usually also make it with the oldest, stinkiest kimchi sitting in the back of my fridge, and bring it all back to deliciousness by sautéing it in with a little sugar, rice wine vinegar, and sometimes spam or bacon, if you like." - Sohui Kim
+“This is best made with day-old rice.
+I usually also make it with the oldest, stinkiest kimchi sitting in the back of my fridge, and bring it all back to deliciousness by sautéing it in with a little sugar, rice wine vinegar, and sometimes spam or bacon, if you like.” – Sohui Kim.
+Chef & Partner, Insa.

 CHEF & PARTNER SOHUI KIM’S STORY

-Sohui Kim was born in Seoul, Korea and lived there until the age of ten.
+Sohui Kim was born in Seoul, Korea, and lived there until the age of ten.
 She grew up in a household where gatherings focused on food and entertaining was a regular occurrence.
 In 1981, her family immigrated to the United States and settled in the Bronx.
-After acquiring a Bachelor of Arts degree from Barnard College, Kim, like many post-college grads, was on a hunt for life’s meaning.
-She discovered that meaning and her true passion in cooking.
+After acquiring a Bachelor of Arts degree from Barnard College, Sohui, like many post-college grads, was on a hunt for life’s meaning.
+She discovered that meaning and her true passion for cooking.

-Kim enrolled herself into the Institute of Culinary Education and upon graduating from the school, she started her career at Blue Hill under the tutelage of chefs Dan Barber and Michael Anthony.
+Sohui enrolled herself in the Institute of Culinary Education and upon graduating from the school, she started her career at Blue Hill under the tutelage of chefs Dan Barber and Michael Anthony.
 She then went to work for a number of accomplished NYC chefs, of which included Chef Anita Lo at the celebrated restaurant Annisa in the West Village where she quickly rose through the ranks.

 In 2006, with encouragement from her husband Ben Schneider she ventured out on her own, and together they opened The Good Fork in Red Hook, Brooklyn.
 Thirteen years later, Sohui’s highly personal, totally accessible style of cooking has ensured that The Good Fork remains both a beloved neighborhood eatery and a destination restaurant.